UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Date: 7th August 2020

-Feature Update
+Feature update

 Details:

-- Simplify and improve the experience of OpenStack users in the portal
+- Simplify and improve the experience of OpenStack users in the Portal

 ## Release 1.144.0